morrowsend/proceduralSpaltedMapleWoodgrain/README.md

 You can add this as a texture to 3D prints in the slicer.
 The slicer will adjust the print to incorporate the texture in 3D giving it a woodgrain-like effect.

 Inspired by [this speaker design on imgur](https://imgur.com/a/eZZpfFl).

+TODO: Incorporate imagetracejs or potracejs to export an SVG of the edges for vector cutting on a laser.